Hair Restoration in Salt Lake City & Layton UT

 What is hair replacement surgery?

-Patients who decide to undergo hair replacement surgery come in for a consultation with Dr. Thompson to determine the best course of treatment and how many grafts are needed for the desired result.
+Patients who decide to undergo hair replacement surgery come in for a consultation with one of our specialists to determine the best course of treatment and how many grafts are needed for the desired result.
 Sometimes prescriptions are given to maximize the results of hair replacement surgery.

 What should I expect from a consultation?